Discover Adelaide

 with Cathay Pacific

-For many years you came to Adelaide simply for its wine, thanks to its proximity to one of the world’s most celebrated wine producing regions, such as Barossa and Clare Valley.
+For many years, you came to Adelaide simply for its wine, thanks to its proximity to one of the world’s most celebrated wine producing regions, such as Barossa and Clare Valley.
 However, with its thriving food scene, edgy shops, alternative bar scene and dazzling coastline, Adelaide has quickly become a contender as one of the top tourist destinations in Australia – and one of the top cities in the world for eating and drinking.
 Dotted with historic buildings and surrounded by lush gardens, there’s no shortage of things to do in Adelaide.
 Here are the top places to visit.

-Book & compare flights to Adelaide (ADL) with Cathay Pacific
+Book & compare flights to Adelaide (ADL) with Cathay Pacific from HKD6,698

 Things to do in Adelaide

-Get lost in Central Market
+Get lost in the Central Markets

-Located in Adelaide’s West End, Peel Street and Leigh Street are at the front and centre of the city’s thriving cosmopolitan scene, boasting some of best bars, restaurants and cafes around.
+Located in Adelaide’s West End, Peel Street and Leigh Street are at the front and centre of the city’s thriving cosmopolitan scene, boasting some of the best bars, restaurants and cafes around.
 Known for its electric atmosphere after dark, diners and drinkers flock to these streets for their award-winning food and fine cocktails.
 The district is no less trendy during the day, thanks to the students and suits who enjoy the area too, and it’s no wonder given the quality of coffee shops and brunch spots that can be found here.

 Explore Adelaide’s surrounding park lands

-Enjoy the city’s unique art & culture
+Enjoy the city’s unique art and culture

 Adelaide is home to an eclectic range of art galleries and enriching museums.
 The South Australian Museum is a five-floor natural history museum with endless pieces of history to marvel at, located in the Adelaide Parklands.
 The Art Gallery of South Australia is another top Adelaide attraction, housing an incredible, ever-growing collection of almost 46,000 works of art, and the national wine centre, nestled in the heart of the city’s Botanic Gardens is another must-visit.
 This centre showcases the best of Australia’s wine industry and offers visitors the chance to experience the winemaking process from vine to bottle – including tasting, of course.